sh4rkman/SquadCalc/CONTRIBUTING.md

 ## 1. Open an Issue/Discussion first

-⚠️ **Before creating a pull request, please open an [Issue](https://github.com/sh4rkman/SquadCalc/issues) or start a [Discussion](https://github.com/sh4rkman/SquadCalc/discussions) for new features.** ⚠️
+⚠️ **Before creating a pull request, please open an [Issue](https://github.com/sh4rkman/SquadCalc/issues) or start a [Discussion](https://github.com/sh4rkman/SquadCalc/discussions) for new features** ⚠️

 This helps me make sure that the feature aligns with the project’s goals and avoids wasted work.
 **Exceptions:** Simple fixes, typos, or translations do not require an issue first.

 ## 2. Target the Development Branch

-All pull requests should target the **development branch (`dev`)**, not `main`.
+⚠️  **All pull requests should target the development branch (`dev`), not `master`.** ⚠️

-Your PR will first be tested and merged with the current under-development features before eventually making it to `main`.
+Your PR will first be tested and merged with the current under-development features before eventually making it to `master`.

 ### How to create a PR
 1. Fork the repository (if needed)